macaroni-os/macaroni-site/site/content/docs/getting-started.md

 </div>

-Normally, based on device there are different way to enter on BIOS, through `F10`, `Canc`, `F2`.
+Normally, based on device there are different ways to enter the BIOS or EUFI setup, with `F10`, `Canc`, `F2`.
 You need to check your device manual.

 ## 4.Boot the ISO